Top 10 Highest Paying Travel Nursing Specialties | 2022

 For example, OR nurses are one of the highest-paid specialties; however, an OR travel nurse in Hawaii most likely will make drastically less than an OR travel nurse in New York.
 Fields that are more specialized can have the potential to earn a higher salary because there are fewer nurses in those fields.

-Becker’s Hospital Review completed a survey of more than 18,000 travel nurse positions in 2019 that identified the following travel nurse specialties as top paying.
+Becker’s Hospital Review completed a survey of more than 18,000 travel nurse positions back in 2019 that identified the following travel nurse specialties as the top paying.
+Here’s what their average national salaries look like today!

 Top 10 Highest Paying Travel Nursing Specialties